observIQ/bindplane-agent/README.md

 Alternately, for an interactive installation [download the latest MSI](https://github.com/observIQ/bindplane-agent/releases/latest).

 After downloading the MSI, simply double click it to open the installation wizard.
-Follow the instructions to configure and install the collector.
+Follow the instructions to configure and install the agent.

 For more installation information see [installing on Windows](/docs/installation-windows.md).